Parkman328/aws_immersion/content/_index.md

 __The Objective of this tutorial is to get introductory hands-on experience using Qlik Data Integration Tools not to become an expert at using Qlik Replicate.__

 This tutorial will demonstrate how to use Qlik Replicate to ingest and deliver data in real-time to your various environments.
-Follow the step-by-step tutorial to quickly load sample data from a MySQL database into your PostgresSQL data warehouse, then watch as data updates happen in real time.
-Due to cost and timing this tutorial runs in a single EC2 environment setup with Qlik Replicate and Docker for MySQL, PostgreSQL, and Kafka.
+Follow the step-by-step tutorial to quickly load sample data from a MySQL database into your Amazon Redshift data warehouse.
+Then watch as data updates happen in real time.
+Due to cost and timing this tutorial runs in a single EC2 environment setup with Qlik Replicate and Docker for MySQL, PostgreSQL, Kafka and Single Node Amazon Redshift Cluster.

 ## Overview
 Objectives: